KLM: Cabin

-KLM has three cabin classes for international long-haul routes; World Business Class, Economy Comfort and Economy.
+KLM has three cabin classes for international long-haul routes; World Business Class, Premium Comfort and Economy.
+Part of the Economy cabin has a higher seat pitch and is sold as Economy Comfort.
 Personal screens with audio-video on-demand, satellite telephone, SMS, and e-mail services are available in all cabins on all long-haul aircraft.
 European short-haul and medium-haul flights have Economy seats in the rear cabin, and Economy Comfort and Europe Business in the forward cabin.

 World Business Class

 World Business Class is KLM's long-haul business class product.
 Seats in the older World Business Class are 20 in wide and have a 60 in pitch.
 Seats can be reclined into a 170-degree angled flat bed with a length of 75 in.
 Seats are equipped with a 10.4 in personal entertainment system with audio and video on demand in the armrest, privacy canopy, massage function and laptop power ports.
 World Business Class seating is in a 2–2–2 abreast arrangement on all Airbus A330s.

 In March 2013, KLM introduced a new World Business Class seat to the long-haul fleet.
 Dutch designer Hella Jongerius designed the new cabin.
 The diamond-type seat is manufactured by B/E Aerospace and is currently installed on all Airbus A330s and Boeing 777s.
 The seats were also refurbished on former KLM Boeing 747-400s between 2013 and 2014.
 The new seats are fully flat and offer 17 in-high definition personal entertainment systems.
 When fully flat, the bed is about 2 m long.
 The cabin features a cradle-to-cradle carpet made from old uniforms woven in an intricate pattern, which is combined with new pillows and curtains with a similar design.

-A completely new design of Business Class seat was introduced with the launch of KLM's Boeing 787; this aircraft's business class seats are based on the Zodiac Cirrus platform used by Air France.
+A completely new design of Business Class seats was introduced with the launch of KLM's Boeing 787; this aircraft's business class seats are based on the Zodiac Cirrus platform used by Air France.
 The new seats lie fully flat, with a 1-2-1 layout so every passenger has direct aisle access, a large side-storage area and 16 inch HD video screen.

 The tableware and cutlery for business class in-flight service was designed by Marcel Wanders.
 Dutch fashion stylists Viktor & Rolf designed amenity kits for World Business Class passengers.
 A new design will be introduced each year and the color of the kits will change every six months.
-The kit contains socks, eye mask, toothbrush, toothpaste, earplugs and Viktor & Rolf lip balm.
+The kit contains socks, an eye mask, a toothbrush, toothpaste, earplugs and Viktor & Rolf lip balm.

 In 2022, KLM announced they would retrofit Boeing 777 aircraft in their fleet (notably, the 777-300 and 777-200) with seats in a 1-2-1 reverse herringbone configuration while installing Premium Comfort seats.
 These new seats will feature a "door" for extra privacy.